njbmartin/chromasync-sdk/README.md

 1. A Game/Application can send data to Chroma Sync via an API
 2. In order for the data to be consumed, a Lua script must register to receive the data
 3. Lua script consumes the data and is responsible for the lighting effects

+Note that Lua scripts can also work independently, and is perfect for those who want to create totally custom lighting effects/animations.